 (If you want to make savory plantains instead, look for recipes for tostones.)

-I like to buy my plantains while they are yellow and then wait for them to ripen at home.
+I like to buy them while they are yellow and then wait for them to ripen at home.
 That way I can be sure that those black spots aren’t bruises from where someone dropped them.
-However, that means that it may take several days or up to a week until your plantain is fully ready.
+However, that means that it may take several days or up to a week until it is fully ready.

 If you want to make sweet fried plantains tonight, look for ones that are already very ripe in the grocery store bin.
-If you’d like your plantains to ripen more quickly, pop them into a brown paper sack.
+If you’d like them to ripen more quickly, pop them into a brown paper sack.

 How to check for plantain ripeness